Skip to main content

 Nan Gyi Thoke

-Thick round rice noodles mixed with spiced chicken curry, hard-boiled eggs, onions, and crispy chickpea fritters.
-Dressed with chili oil and lime juice.
-Served at room temperature as a satisfying lunch dish.
-Particularly popular in Mandalay.
+Thick round rice noodles tossed with spiced chicken curry, hard-boiled egg, onion, and crispy chickpea fritters, dressed with chili oil and lime.
+It is served at room temperature and makes a solid lunch.
+Mandalay is especially fond of it.

 Ohn No Khao Swe